andersonbrito/openData/brito_2019_HVsDomains/1_tORFs/README.md

 `tORFs.py` is the first script of the pipeline.
 It can be executed using a command similar to:

 ```
-python tORFs.py /path/to/input/files/ auxFile
+python tORFs.py '/path/to/input/files/' 'auxFile'
 ```

 where the `auxFile` is a tab-delimited auxiliary file with lines showing genome accession numbers (e.g. NC_018874) and an species accronyms (e.g. AbHV).
+Please see the "input" directory for getting an example input file.

 Generic file format:
 ```